AlexR1712/messenger-to-telegram/README.md

 ![Telegram](http://i.imgur.com/CGGLXFF.png)
 ![Messenger](http://i.imgur.com/VyvJz33.png)

+# IMPORTANT
+>Currently this project is not working as expected because the Facebook API breaks some parts of the main dependency.

 # Messenger to Telegram

 Connect your Facebook Messenger to Telegram Easily, because Telegram is better, and do messaging and increase your productivity.